camelo-cruz/workflow/readme.md

 For instruction you have the following options:

 - automatic_transcription (if you want to translate the output of the automatic transcriptio)
-- automatic_translation (if you want to translate the manually corrected translation)
+- corrected_transcription (if you want to translate the manually corrected transcription)
 - sentences (if you want to translate the utterance_used sentences, used for glossing)

 ### For Automatic Glossing